-Committee Recommendation: X Concurrence □Non-concurrence Convention Decision: □Carried □Defeated □Referred

-CONSTITUTIONAL AMENDMENT #C 7 SUBMITTED BY LOCAL 4400

-SUBMITTED BY LOCAL 4400

-CUPE Ontario will:

 Amend Article 8(f) "Human Rights Committee" to add the following:

 "Aboriginal Council"

-Because:

-The Constitution needs to be corrected to reflect the inclusion of a representative from the Aboriginal Council on the Human Rights Committee.
+• The Constitution needs to be corrected to reflect the inclusion of a representative from the Aboriginal Council on the Human Rights Committee.

-CUPE Ontario will:

 Amend Article 8.3(a) to add after "one representative each from" the following:

 "Aboriginal Council"

-Because:
+• The Constitution needs to be corrected to reflect the inclusion of a representative from the Aboriginal Council on the Human Rights Committee.

+CONSTITUTIONAL AMENDMENT # SUBMITTED BY LOCAL 4400, CUPE ONTARIO ABORIGINAL COUNCIL, CUPE ONTARIO HUMAN RIGHTS COMMITTEE, CUPE ONTARIO PINK TRIANGLE COMMITTEE, CUPE ONTARIO RACIAL JUSTICE COMMITTEE, CUPE ONTARIO WORKERS WITH DISABILITIES COMMITTEE, CUPE ONTARIO WOMENS COMMITTEE, CUPE ONTARIO YOUNG WORKERS COMMITTEE

+Amend Article 8(f) "Human Rights Committee" to add the following: "Aboriginal Council"

 The Constitution needs to be corrected to reflect the inclusion of a representative from the Aboriginal Council on the Human Rights Committee.

-Committee Recommendation: X Concurrence Non-concurrence

-□Carried

-□Defeated

-□Referred

-SUBMITTED BY LOCAL 4400, CUPE ONTARIO ABORIGINAL COUNCIL, CUPE ONTARIO HUMAN RIGHTS COMMITTEE, CUPE ONTARIO PINK TRIANGLE COMMITTEE, CUPE ONTARIO RACIAL JUSTICE COMMITTEE, CUPE ONTARIO WORKERS WITH DISABILITIES COMMITTEE, CUPE ONTARIO WOMEN'S COMMITTEE, CUPE ONTARIO YOUNG WORKERS COMMITTEE CUPE Ontario will: Amend Article 8(f) "Human Rights Committee" to add the following: "Aboriginal Council" Because: The Constitution needs to be corrected to reflect the inclusion of a representative from the Aboriginal Council on the Human Rights Committee.
-CUPE Ontario will: Amend Article 8.3(a) to add after "one representative each from" the following: "Aboriginal Council" Because:

-The Constitution needs to be corrected to reflect the inclusion of a representative from the